SLAM for Visually Impaired People: a Survey: SLR methodology

 Data extraction is a critical phase in the systematic literature review process in which relevant data from selected studies are systematically collected.
 To achieve this objective, we employed the data-extraction form defined in the SLR protocol.
 This form consists of various fields designed to retrieve answers to our research questions from each of the included articles.
 Within the scope of this SLR, we defined the following essential elements, each contributing to a comprehensive understanding of the reviewed literature:

-\begin{itemize} \item Short summary of the paper: A concise overview of the main points and findings of the study \item Localization and mapping technique: Identification of specific techniques applied for localization and mapping. \item Advantages of the presented method: The strengths associated with the localization method presented in each paper for visually impaired navigation. \item Limitations of the presented method: Identification of weaknesses or constraints associated with the localization technique. \item Types of obstacles addressed: Categorization of obstacles, static and dynamic, as a challenge during navigation. \item Challenging conditions: Explanation of other challenging scenarios that the methods are designed to handle. \item Types of sensors: Identification of the sensors employed to receive data from the surroundings. \item Improvement in navigation: Identification of how SLAM-based methods enhance navigation for individuals with impaired vision. \item Possible future opportunities and directions: Exploration of potential future research areas and directions stemming from these findings. \item The research questions addressed: Identification of the specific SLR research questions addressed by each study. \item Working area: Whether the method is intended for indoor, outdoor, or both indoor and outdoor environments. \end{itemize}
+\begin{itemize} \item Short summary of the paper: A concise overview of the main points and findings of the study. \item Research issue and contribution: Summary of the research issues addressed and contributions of the studies. \item Localization and mapping technique: Identification of specific techniques applied for localization and mapping. \item Localization and mapping accuracy and robustness: Assessment of accuracy and robustness levels in localization and mapping techniques. \item Running time: Analysis of the running time for localization and mapping techniques. \item Advantages of the presented method: The strengths associated with the localization method presented in each paper for visually impaired navigation. \item Limitations of the presented method: Identification of weaknesses or constraints associated with the localization technique. \item Types of obstacles addressed: Categorization of obstacles, static and dynamic, as a challenge during navigation. \item Challenging conditions: Explanation of other challenging scenarios that the methods are designed to handle. \item Types of sensors: Identification of sensors employed to receive data from the surroundings. \item Computing resources: Identification of computing resources used in SLAM-based solutions. \item Improvement in navigation: Identification of how SLAM-based methods enhance navigation for individuals with impaired vision. \item Working area: Whether the method is intended for indoor, outdoor, or both indoor and outdoor environments. \item Practical challenges and operational efficiency: Evaluation of the user-friendliness, cost-efficiency, weight, comfort for extended use, adjustable fit, fatigue mitigation, and portability of the SLAM-based assistive tools. \item System prototype information: Detailed information on functionalities, sensors, computing resources, human-computer interaction (HCI) mechanisms, assistive tools, and battery life. \item User evaluation: Assessment of user satisfaction of the SLAM-based assistive tools. \item Machine learning techniques: Identification of machine learning techniques used in assistive solutions. \item Open-source availability: Identification of open-source contributions in the reviewed studies. \item Possible future opportunities and directions: Exploration of potential future research areas and directions stemming from these findings. \item The research questions addressed: Identification of specific SLR research questions addressed by each study. \end{itemize}